zypher-game/docs/content/pozk/miner.md

 1. You will see the provers list in the dashboard, and your staking status.
 <img src="../miner-5.png" alt="Miner 5" width="100%"/>

-2. You can download the prover in local device and then stake the prover.
+2. You must download the prover in local device, AND THEN you can stake the prover.

 3. It will automatically start accepting orders for mining after you download the prover.